maxz1985/docs/Writerside/topics/cbl-mariner-install.md

 The interface config files are in `/etc/systemd/network`

-On a fresh mariner install you would see a file `99-dhcp-en.network` file there.
+On a fresh mariner installation you would see a file `99-dhcp-en.network` file there.
 This file configures all `e*` interfaces for DHCP by default.

 Create a file `sudo vi 10-static-eth0.network` with the following content: